 Understanding tint

 Shooting RAW has its advantages when working with white balance.
+Edgar Cervantes

 Alternatively, you can use the custom or preset mode (PRE).
 This option measures color temperature and tint by measuring color in a white balance card.
 This is done by taking a picture of it under your desired conditions.
 The downside to this method is that you have to go through the process every time you switch lighting conditions.
+You can find a good white balance card in the post linked right below.

-How to adjust white balance in camera
+How to adjust the white balance in the camera

 The process is simple, but every camera has its menu set up differently, so we can’t give you a step-by-step guide.
 The white balance settings should be somewhere in your menu, though.
-Once in there, you should see most of the white balance options listed in our color temperature section (likely worded a bit differently).
+Once in there, you should see most of the options listed in our color temperature section (likely worded a bit differently).

 Select your option based on lighting conditions.
 There is also an option for picking kelvin temperatures manually, as well as the preset mode for using a white balance card.
 Some cameras have physical buttons for white balance controls, which can save you the time of going through the menu.